ben-ogden/rllib-trading-arena/README.md

 3. **Hyperparameter Tuning**: Optimize training parameters for better performance
 4. **Scalability Demo**: Show distributed training across multiple nodes

+## ⚠️ Important Note

+This demo uses a **single-stock trading environment** for simplicity.
+The agent trades one asset (no stock symbols or diversification).
+This keeps the demo focused and easy to understand, but in real trading you'd typically want multiple assets for portfolio diversification.

+## 🎯 What the Agent Can Learn

+### ✅ Learnable Trading Patterns

+- **Mean Reversion Strategy**: Price tends to revert toward $100, agent can learn to buy low/sell high
+- **Event-Based Trading**: React to market events (volatility spikes, flash crashes, news events)
+- **Risk Management**: Learn optimal position sizes and cash management
+- **Market Making**: Provide liquidity and earn bid-ask spreads
+- **Timing**: Learn when to be active vs. passive based on market conditions

+### ❌ Limitations (Not Learnable)

+- **No Fundamental Analysis**: No company earnings, news, or business fundamentals
+- **No Cross-Asset Relationships**: Only one stock, no portfolio diversification
+- **No Market Microstructure**: Simplified order book without real market depth
+- **No External Factors**: No economic indicators, interest rates, or macro events
+- **No Competition**: Only one agent, no other market participants to learn from

+### 🎯 Expected Learning Outcomes

+The agent should learn to be a **single-stock day trader** with market making capabilities, focusing on mean reversion and event-based trading strategies.

 ## 🚀 Quick Start

 1. **Install Dependencies with uv**: